heetch/walidator/README.md

     Only valid for string types, it will validate the value matches the well-known universally unique identifier defined in RFC 4122.
 (Usage: uuid)

-required
-    This validates the value is required, that is a pointer is nil.
-(Usage: required)

 latitude
     Valid for float64 and string along with pointers, it will validate